larryleeworking/bigcode-evaluation-harness/README.md

 ## Usage

 For InfiCoder-Eval, **we only use this framework for response generation**.
-The actual evaluation is delegated by our [Evaluation Repo](https://github.com/infi-coder/inficoder-eval-framework), which can be deployed in the same instance or another one.
+The actual evaluation is delegated to our [Evaluation Repo](https://github.com/infi-coder/inficoder-eval-framework), which can be deployed in the same instance or another one.

 An example usage can be found in `run.sh`: